nairobilug/nairobilug.or.ke/content/meetup-august-2026-nailug-goes-online.md

 [Grivine Bala](https://www.linkedin.com/in/bala-grivine-627472365/) will be speaking at [GopherCon Africa 2026](https://gophercon.africa/).
 This conference will be happening from the 15th to the 17th of October at PrideInn Azure Hotel, Lantana Road, Westlands, Nairobi.
-His talk is titled "Write-Ahead Logging in Go: The Subtle Bugs That Corrupt Databases".
+His talk is titled **Write-Ahead Logging in Go: The Subtle Bugs That Corrupt Databases**.
 Check out his [speaker profile](https://gophercon.africa/speakers?speaker=bala-grivine-ochieng) on the conference website!
 All the best Grivine, we are rooting for you!

 [Cornelius Emase](https://lochipi.org/) invites you to participate in